Week 11 Finishing the API and setting up MQTT client

 ocean's ssh key guide and created a new one, saving the passphrase to my keychain and

-setting up my .ssh/config
+setting up my .ssh/config file nicely:

 Host uplink